 My favourite analogy I’ve come across is that you used to have a dog, it looked at you and loved you and cuddled on your lap and wanted to go everywhere with you and then you woke up and now it’s a cat.
 It looks at you like you’re an alien.
 Maybe it will grace you with its presence but don’t try to get too close or it goes back into hiding.
 Sometimes you can pet it, and sometimes it bites you.
 You feel like you never know what one you’re going to get!
 You were used to your loving dog, and now you have to get used to living with this cat and it’s okay to feel sad!
 It’s also okay to be upset when it scratches you!
 We need to set up some new boundaries here about what’s okay and not okay.
 Maybe that’s what has lead you to be reading this page.

-They are wanting to see a counsellor that they can relate to, the parents are wanting a counsellor they also can relate to.
-Teens I’ve seen have wanted support around various issues including:
+Teens that come and see us are wanting to see a counsellor that they can relate to, the parents are wanting a counsellor they also can relate to.
+The teens I’ve seen have wanted support around various issues including:

 Perfectionism leading to paralyzing anxiety